 We highly recommend that you spend several hours shadowing a Certified Registered Nurse Anesthetist in your current workplace.
 Most anesthesia departments are happy to assist you with this experience.

 Many applicants have found it helpful to take a graduate-level physiology, pathophysiology, pharmacology, biochemistry, or research course before entering the program.
-You may take these courses at a university of your preference.
+You may take these courses at a university of your preference, however they are not required for admission.
 The University of Maryland School of Nursing allows you to transfer in two courses.
-We recommend that you take NPHY 612 and NRSG 795.
+Some of the recommended courses are NURS 790 and NRSG 795.

 The nurse anesthesia program is a rigorous and demanding full-time program.
 Students are enrolled in approximately 15 graduate credits per semester during the first year.
 The clinical education phase begins the second summer and is full-time, requiring 40-50 hours per week.

 You can get additional information about the specialty by emailing firstname.lastname@example.org, or calling 410-706-1995.
 For more information about the roles and responsibilities of nurse anesthests, visit the American Association of Nurse Anesthetists and the National Board of Certification and Recertification for Nurse Anesthetists websites.